Hillpaw/post-install-config/README.md

 <p>
 Next we are going to look at how to configure Departments.

-Admin Panel -> Agents -> Departments
+To access the departments' settings: Admin Panel -> Agents -> Departments

 You will then Add New Department.
 You will be greeted with a handful of options to define the department you wish to setup, as well as which Agents have access to the Department.
 After all is done, click Create Dept. to get it running!
 </p>